Season Selection process

-The University of Arkansas Department of Theatre has revised its Season Selection Process to more fully engage with all of the student-body and faculty.
+The University of Arkansas Department of Theatre Season Selection Process is designed to engage with all of the student-body and faculty.
 The Season Selection Committee will be guided by the following six principles:

 - Student diversity